erikdejonge/openmacapp/README.md

 # openmacapp

 ```
-Searches and starts an OSX app from the commandline
+Searches and starts an OSX app from the commandline, a fragment of the applications name is enough to find it.

 Usage:
   openmacapp.py [options] <name>